zulkarneynyavas/opencart-pop-up-extension/README.md

 If you don't know your Opencart version, open `index.php` and look for `VERSION` definition.

-1. Upload files from `upload` to your ROOT of Opencart 3
+1. Upload files from `upload` to your ROOT of Opencart 3.X.
-2. Navigate to Extension -> Modules -> install 'Holy Pop Up' module
+2. Navigate to Extension -> Modules -> install 'Holy Pop Up' module.
+3. Modify Pop Up settings for your prefer -> Safe Form.
-3. Go to Design -> Layout -> Home (or what you want) -> Edit -> Chose (from anywhere) your Pop Up -> Save Form
+4. Go to Design -> Layout -> Home (or what page you want) -> Edit -> Chose (from anywhere) your Pop Up -> Save Form.